LA-248/startup-website/README.md

 # startup-website

-Personal project - Created a startup website.
+Personal project - created a startup website.

 Not made to be responsive or with mobile viewing in mind.